9 Logistic Regression*

 ## 1.00 1.00 0.00 0.00 0.00 0.00 0.86 0.00 0.00 1.00

-The response is the predicted probability of the flower being of species virginica.
+The response is the predicted probability of the flower being of species Virginica.
 The probabilities of the first 10 flowers are shown.
 Below is a histogram of predicted probabilities.
-The color is used to show the examples that have the true class virginica.
+The color is used to show the examples that have the true class Virginica.

 hist(pr, breaks = 20, main = "Predicted Probability vs. True Class")